Vanilla Feedforward Neural Networks as a Discretization of Dynamical Systems: Notations and main results

-In addition, the constructed $f_L(x)$ is naturally a homeomorphic map which is a key property of flow maps.
+In addition, the constructed $f_L(x)$ is naturally a homeomorphic map, which is a key property of flow maps.
 Furthermore, if we are interested in the whole trajectory of $x(t)$, discretized as $x(k \Delta t)$, instead of the final flow-map, we can extract a subsequence of the hidden state of $f_L(x)$, denoted by $f_{L_k}(x)$, such that $f_{L_k}(x)$ approximates $x(k \Delta t)$ well.
-From this sence, we concluded that a vanilla feedforward neural network could be a discretization of dynamical systems.
+From this sentence, we concluded that a vanilla FNN could be used to discretize dynamical systems.

+{\changes \begin{remark} The mappings $T_k^{(i,j)}$ in (\ref{eq:map_T}) can be viewed as simple residual blocks, containing only one neuron and modifying only one coordinate, of a ResNet.
+Therefore, our results can be extended to residual networks, i.e., ResNets with only one neuron in each layer can approximate flow maps.
+This is a strong complement to an existing work \cite{Lin2018Resnet} which demonstrated that ResNets with one-neuron hidden layers can approximate scalar Lebesgue-integrable functions.
+Our results imply that for flow maps, the approximation can be achieved under the uniform norm that is stricter than the $L^1$-norm. \end{remark} }